oslomet-arx-as-a-service/Rapport/presentation/presentation.md

 - PyARXaaS - the wrapper package
     A python wrapper package for NAVs data scientist.
 The main requirement the teams product owner at NAV was that the anonymization functionality was made available in Python.
 This package abstracts the REST calls to ARXaaS and provides a easy to use API for the data scientist to analyze and anonymize their datasets.
 - WebARXaaS - the stretch goal
     The project stretch goal.
 The product owner was clear from day one that the python package was the main priority of the team.
 But there are other user groups for anonymization at NAV.
 User groups without the required experience with programming to use a Python package.
-For this usergroup a simple to use web application where they could perform analysis and anonymization would be practical
+For this user group a simple to use web application where they could perform analysis and anonymization would be practical

-These three products for the ARX as a Service ecosystem.
+These three products for the Anonymization as a Service ecosystem.
 The core functionality is the responsibility of the ARXaaS application.
 While the clients PyARXaaS and WebARXaaS provide user specific interfaces.
+A core idea behind the microservice design is to create a anonymization platform where lightweight clients would integrate the functionality in new and unique contexts.
+The team has implemented a Python client package and a web application but the room for further development and integration is wide open.
+And as the whole team has been hired as for a summer internship to continue the development we are confident the current solution and feature set is only the beginning.

 #### Deployment
-The team developed in a complete CI/CD pipeline for the core components using the Travis CI platform.
-As the client wished that the finished product could be deployed to NAVs internal container orchestration solution Nais, the team setup their own Kubernets cluster to continuously deploy to in the first sprints until the product stabilized and deployment moved to Nais.
+The team developed in a complete CI/CD pipeline for the different  components using the Travis CI platform.
+As the client wished that the finished product could be deployed to NAVs internal container orchestration solution Nais[https://nais.io/], the team setup a testing Kubernets cluster to continuously deploy to in the first sprints until the product stabilized and deployment moved to Nais in mid of april.

-The deployment of a single merge to master for the main service goes through the following steps before it is deployed to the Nais platform.
+The pipeline is described in closer detail in the development process.
+But the team feels strongly that the continous integration pipeline has been instrumental to the project success.
+When a commit is merged to the master branch[https://git-scm.com/book/en/v1/Git-Branching-What-a-Branch-Is] for the main service goes through the following steps before it is deployed to the Nais platform.
 If there is any failures the deployment is stopped and the team is notified.

 - Test

     The full test suite is with unit tests, integration tests and system tests are ran.

 - Documentation

-    API documentation for the HTTP endpoints are generated.
+    API documentation for the HTTP endpoints are generated and automatically tested.
 This documentation is a combination of human written text and auto generated snippets of information about the various endpoints, accepted HTTP verbs, request and response body JSON structure.

 - Packaging

     The service is packaged in different artifacts with different formats for the deployment and artifact hosting platforms.
 Main artifacts being Java JAR and docker.

-- Deployment
+- Publishing

     The packaged artifacts are deployed to different platforms and hosts.
     - API Documentation is pushed to Github pages
     - Docker container is published to dockerhub
     - Source, Javadoc and class JARs are signed and published to maven central

+- Deployment

     After a new deployment has been completed both the teams internal Kubernetes cluster and NAVs Nais platform deploys the new service version.

 Having a complete CI/CD setup from essentially day meant the team was continously gathering feedback on the product.
 It meant the client could use the features implemented as they where implemented and most importantly it meant the team had real-time information on the stability of the product.

 ### Conclusion

-During the development of ARX as a Service the team learned and utilized a variety of new technologies.
-Experienced professional product development in a whole new domain (anonymization).
+During the development of Anonymization as a Service the team learned and utilized a variety of new technologies.
+Experienced professional product development in a whole new domain (de-identification/anonymization).
 A domain which puts a high premium on reliability and correctness.
-The team feels strongly that the have meet and delivered on the clients requests.
+The team feels strongly that the have delivered on the requirements presented by the client back in January.
 The team has developed three separate technical products in synchronization with feedback from the customer.
 The success of the project was marked with a summer internship contracts from NAV IT for all team members the summer 2019.
-The team will during the summer focus on the further development of the product
+The team will during the summer focus on the further development of the product.

 ### References
 personal data: https://gdpr-info.eu/issues/personal-data/